Avaiga/taipy-doc/docs/manuals/cli/run.md

 !!! info

     By providing the arguments to the taipy run command, you are specifying that these arguments are Taipy's arguments.
-Your application and other libraries would not be able to use these arguments.
+Your application and other libraries would not use these arguments.
+To pass arguments to other libraries, please refer to the next section.

-## With Taipy unsupported arguments
+## With external arguments for other libraries

 Assume that the "main.py" file contains some custom arguments for your application: